BMW Engine Oil

 API SJ.
 2001 and older.
 The original formula for cars built in the 1990s or older but you're not likely to find it anymore.
 See API SL above.

 The BimmerWorld View: If you're going to use an older API oil on a newer car (SL on a E92 335i or F82 M4, for examples) you must be aware of the differences.
-The higher ZDDP and SAPS will shorten the life of a factory ceramic cat.
-It could also clog the cat leading to a major loss of power or engine damage.
+The higher ZDDP and SAPS will shorten the life of a factory ceramic catalytic converter.
+It could also clog the catalytic converter leading to a major loss of power or engine damage.
 You must allow the oil to reach operating temperature - no heavy throttle until warm and avoid short trips.
 Keeping the oil warm-hot will help in proper oil burning and re-circulation.
 If other mods dictate higher ZDDP you should really consider an aftermarket metallic cat.

 Oil Base Stock